Michael Bates (English cricketer)

 Michael David Bates (born 10 October 1990) is an English cricketer.
 Bates is a right-handed batsman who plays as a wicket-keeper.
 Bates is regarded by some as England's best wicket-keeper, but consider his batting is not up to the same standards.

 Career

 Youth

-Bates was born at Frimley, Surrey, and was educated at Lord Wandsworth College, Hook, Hampshire.
+Bates was born in Frimley, Surrey, and was educated at Lord Wandsworth College, Hook, Hampshire.
 He joined Hampshire's under-10 academy team, and progressed through their youth ranks.
 Bates represented the England U-19 cricket team, playing one Youth Test match and ten Youth One Day Internationals.
 Bates played for England in the 2010 U-19 Cricket World Cup.